nuxt/website-v2/content/en/api/configuration-runtime-config.md

 ---
-title: "RuntimeConfig properties"
+title: 'RuntimeConfig properties'
 description: RuntimeConfig allows passing dynamic config and environment variables to the nuxt context
 menu: runtimeConfig
 category: configuration
 position: 125
 ---

 Runtime config allows passing dynamic config and environment variables to the nuxt context.
 For more information of usage, please see [runtime config guide](/guide/runtime-config)

 ## `publicRuntimeConfig`